-For some, these erasmus love stories are so special precisely because of the differences; in language, in country, in culture, in ways of doing and thinking.
-For some however, in hindsight, they weren't special, just ‘out of the ordinary’.
-Despite all the clichés, erasmus students don’t lose heart.
+For some, these Erasmus love stories are so special precisely because of the differences; in language, in country, in culture, in ways of doing and thinking.
+For some however, in hindsight, they weren't special, just "out of the ordinary."
+Despite all the clichés, Erasmus students don’t lose heart.
 If the person they're madly in love with speaks another language, it is simply a great excuse to learn it.
 If their beloved has a completely different diet, they can invent a new, special one, taking inspiration from both culinary traditions.
-If the erasmus programme (which can last from anything to three months to one year placements - ed) is about to finish, they don't care: it doesn’t matter, they say, let’s live in the moment!
-When the erasmus programme is over, the couple will take two different flights to two nations far apart, but it won't end at ‘goodbye’.
-The most stubborn, masochist and optimistic of the erasmus species decide not to give up but instead to start a long distance relationship.
+If the Erasmus programme (which can last from anything to three months to one year placements - ed) is about to finish, they don't care: it doesn’t matter, they say, let’s live in the moment!
+When the Erasmus programme is over, the couple will take two different flights to two nations far apart, but it won't end at "goodbye."
+The most stubborn, masochistic and optimistic devotees decide not to give up but instead to start a long-distance relationship.